Updated January 3, 2021

 NOTE: This paper is the sole intellectual property of Marie Seelmeyer!
-Any reference to or quotation from the doucment MUST reflect appropraite credit.
-The document may not be reproduced in any form, in part of in whole without express written permission from Marie Seelmeyer.
+Any reference to or quotation from the document MUST reflect appropriate credit.
+The document may not be reproduced in any form, in part or in whole, without express written permission from Marie Seelmeyer.

 Calming Isaac’s Rage